jetstreamin/phazor.m13.io/README.md

 # phazor.m13.io
 A blazor app hosted in an AWS Lambda just to see if I can get this to work.
-Not working at the moment.
+Halfway working right now.

 Things I've tried:
 1. Baking this blazor app into a simple Lambda Function from the AWS Toolkit.
 Hacked at it for a while and got down to a single Func delegate that wouldn't cooperate, or at least, I wasn't sure quite how the signature should be.